PSKP-95/code_editor/README.md

 - [ ] Export files
 - [ ] Import Folders/Files

+## Testing
+This application is tensted on Ubuntu 19.10 with Firefox

 ## mysql and sqlite3
 Need to just change `DATABASE` in `code_rtc/backend/src/db.py`
 - mysql : for mysql / mariadb